Miracool007/Miracool007/README.md

 turn them into gripping stories that encourage thoughtful decision-making.
-I'm proficient in R programming, Excel, and SQL for data analysis and manipulation, and R programming, Tableau, and Power BI for Data Visualization.
+I'm proficient in R programming, Excel, and SQL for data analysis and manipulation, then Power BI & Tableau for Data Visualization.
 When I'm not coding, I like to play football, listen to music, and watch movies.
 I'm open to positions as a Data Analyst.😊